Rare earth stocks on the ASX: The Ultimate Guide

 Mr Merriman added that the capital expenditure required to construct these separation facilities is relatively large.

-“We’re talking US$500 million for a number of projects on any scale, so quite significant investments being looked at for an industry that had a lot of risk associated with it in the past and [in which] some investors have been burnt previously.”
+“We’re talking US$500 million for a number of projects on any scale, so quite significant investments being looked at for an industry that had a lot of risk associated with it in the past and some investors have been burnt previously.”